German shepherds are a very popular breed, and it’s easy to understand their appeal.

 - Natural Balance is backed by a 100% satisfaction guarantee

-Natural Balance is a high-quality food that is rated as a 4- or 5-star product by 88% of reviewers.
+Natural Balance is a high-quality dog food that is rated as a 4- or 5-star product by 88% of reviewers.
 Most dogs appear to find the food tasty, and owners appreciate the use of high-quality ingredients.
 Additionally, because of their tendency to suffer from food allergies, German shepherds often benefit from limited ingredient diets, like Natural Balance.

 Unfortunately, Natural Balance does not include any probiotics among its ingredients.